shrugs/skiff/README.md

 <img src="https://raw.githubusercontent.com/Shrugs/skiff/master/media/SkiffLogo.png" width=200>

-This project is not actively maintained in sync with v2 API changes; if something changes (and therefore breaks the library), open an issue and I will fix it as soon as possible.
+This project is not actively maintained in sync with v2 API changes; if something changes (and therefore breaks the library), open an issue, please.

 ## Installation